appsmithorg/appsmith-docs/.github/styles/README.md

 Restart the VS code editor and open up any `.md` file to verify the errors if any.
 The vale linter issues are shown in the problems tab.

 ## Tips & tricks
-* Add words to be recognized as valid: There could be instances where the linter would raise issues for words as misspelled which are technically correct.
-For example, `datasource`, `Appsmith` and more.
-To add these as exceptions, you could navigate to ` .github\styles\Vocab\technical`.
+* Add words to be recognized as valid: There could be instances where the linter would raise issues for words as misspelled, even though they are technically correct.
+For example, `datasource`, `Appsmith`, and more.
+To add these exceptions, navigate to ` .github\styles\Vocab\technical`.
 Open `accept.txt` file and add the words to it.
-Vale linter would ensure that these words are treated valid.
+Vale linter will now treat these words as valid and will not raise errors for them.
 * Add words to be recognized as invalid: There are some words that we want to raise errors, even if they are technically correct.
 To do that, navigate to ` .github\styles\Vocab\technical`.
 Open `reject.txt` and add the words to it on new lines.
 Vale linter ensures that these words are treated as invalid and errors are raised.